The Compatibility Problem

 The break-even math

 For seekers, the calculus is even simpler: CoHabby is free.
-You take the compatibility assessment, see synergy scores on every match, and message potential housemates at no cost.
+You take the compatibility assessment, see Synergy Scores for eligible pairs with enough answered data, and message potential housemates at no cost.
 The only investment is the 10 minutes it takes to answer the lifestyle questions honestly.

 About CoHabby